 Ball Transfer Conveyor

-This form of conveyor is a series of mounted balls that allow for the movement of objects in multiple directions.
+A ball transfer conveyor utilizes a series of mounted balls that allow for the movement of objects in multiple directions.
 It lacks a power feature and requires assistance to move the objects it carries.
 One of its more common uses is for sorting items as it can connect to several other systems and sort between these other systems easily.
-There is not too much variance in the design of this conveyor, as the balls and the conveyor need unrestricted movement to function.
+There is not too much variance in the design of a ball transfer conveyor, as the balls and the conveyor need unrestricted movement to function.
 It does have a variety of weight loads it can carry depending on your needs and specifications.

 Bucket conveyors are quite similar to what their name implies.
 Containers hang from cable, chains, or some form of moving system and transfer goods.
-The containers are usually designed to hold liquids and fine materials like grain or sand.
+The containers, referred to as buckets, are usually designed to hold liquids and fine materials like grain or sand.
 The containers are kept upright during the transfer to prevent spilling and eventually tip to drop their contents where needed.
 Bucket conveyors can have some problems with handling delicate materials without proper care, it’s worth it to be aware of the care that is necessary to keep bucket conveyor systems working optimally.

 Chutes are effectively pathways for materials to slide along to different levels.
 They use gravity as their main way of transferring goods and keep their edges and sides smooth to allow for consistent movement of goods.
 Chutes are commonly used for scrap and other packages that don’t get damaged in falls.
 This is because the chute often drops the goods off at their final location.